christiancattaneo/newecom/vision.md

    - No user action required
    - Captures product requirements in background
    - Always running, zero friction
+   - Builds history of researched products

+2. AUTOMATIC MATCHING: AI determines when you're shopping for something you researched
+   - No store selection or manual matching required
+   - Works on ANY e-commerce site
+   - Matches products based on context (category, keywords, requirements)

-2. TRIGGER: User clicks link in chat OR navigates to shopping site
+3. TRIGGER: User visits any shopping site/product page
-   - Amazon, Best Buy, Target, Walmart, etc.
+   - AI detects: "This looks like the espresso machine they researched"
+   - Automatically activates when context matches

-3. POP-UP: Overlay appears (like Honey finding coupons)
+4. POP-UP: Overlay appears (like Honey finding coupons)

    ┌─────────────────────────────────────────┐
    │ 🎯 Found 3 products matching your needs │